SoftwareHeritage/swh-graph/docs/quickstart.rst

    # build Rust backend (only if you need to modify the Rust code,
    # or did not run `cargo install` above)
-   $ cargo build --release --features grpc-server -p swh-graph
+   $ cargo build --release -p swh-graph-grpc-server

    # install Python package
    $ python3 -m venv .venv